YiannisDi/Portfolio/README.md

-A simple portfolio website I made to relearn html, css and javascript.
+A simple portfolio website I made to re-learn html, css and javascript.

 All of the text in the page is a placeholder, none of it is real.